teepluss/laravel-theme/README.md

     // breadcrumb template.
     'beforeRenderTheme' => function($theme)
     {
-        // The order of the asset in the route will always come first,
-        // but if you want the order of the config before you can use 'before'.
-        // $theme->asset()->before('im-first', 'first.js');

         // You may use this event to set up your assets.
         // $theme->asset()->usePath()->add('core', 'core.js');
         // $theme->asset()->add('jquery', 'vendor/jquery/jquery.min.js');